module-federation/aegis-host/README.md

 ***

 ## Features
-The main benefit of "collocated microservices" is clear.
+The main benefit of collocated services is clear.
 MicroLib goes further in organizing components according to hexagonal architecture, such that the boundaries and relations between federated components is clear and useful.
 Features include:

 * Dynamic API generation for imported modules
 * Dynamic, independent persistence of imported modules